bytecodealliance/component-docs/component-model/src/design/async.md

 A typed, asynchronous channel for a sequence of `T` values.
 Crucially, `stream<T>` is a Canonical ABI *value*, not a resource (as opposed to WASI 0.2) -- it can be returned from a call, accepted as a parameter, and handed from one component to another without giving up ownership of the underlying buffer.

-The same value can also be passed straight through a one or more components without those component(s) having to relay any wake-ups.
+The same value can also be passed straight through one or more intermediate components without those components having to relay any wake-ups.

 ```wit
 read-via-stream: func() -> tuple<stream<u8>, future<result<_, error-code>>>;